 The Abbe number of a transparent optical material, named after the German physicist Ernst Abbe, is defined as

+This the ratio of the refractivity and the principal dispersion.
 It is also sometimes called the V-number VD or the constringence.

 The definition refers to refractive indices at three different reference wavelengths in the visible spectral region: